berthott/laravel-sx/readme.md

 # Laravel-SX

-A SurveyXAct API Integration for Laravel.
+A SurveyXAct (SX) API Integration for Laravel.
 Easily add SX integration by adding a Trait.

+## Requirements

+For a connection between Laravel, it is necessary, to own a SX License.
+The connection is set up per survey.
+The user that is used to query data from this survey need to have sufficient access rights within SX.
+For more information see the [Consultant Documentation](//TODO)

 ## Installation